artemisdesignstudios/docs/docs/02_keyboards/02_january/01_overview.md

 ![](./resources/january_steel_blue.jpg)

-### Status: In Production
+### Status: Shipping to Vendors
-- Manufacturing is currently underway.
-Please check our [updates](/blog) page for the latest news regarding the January.
+- Please check our [updates](/blog) page for the latest news regarding the January.
-- The keyboard is slated to ship to customers in Q4 2023.
+- The keyboard is slated to ship to customers in Q2 2024.

 ---